Appropriate adult: Details

 The role of appropriate adult in Scots law is different from that in England and Wales.
-Appropriate Adults facilitate communication between the police and adults (people aged 16 or over) who have a mental disorder.
-This is defined in the Mental Health (Care and Treatment) (Scotland) Act 2003 as: 'any mental illness, personality disorder, learning disability however caused or manifested'.
+Appropriate adults in Scotland facilitate communication between the police and adults (people aged 16 or over) who have a mental disorder.
+This is defined in the Mental Health (Care and Treatment) (Scotland) Act 2003 as "any mental illness, personality disorder, learning disability however caused or manifested".
 In practice this includes people with acquired brain injury, autistic spectrum disorder or dementia.

 Many areas operate an 'Appropriate Adult Volunteer' scheme, where trained individuals volunteer their spare time to serve in this role.
-Many schemes operate on a rostered basis across weekends and sometimes week day evenings to expand the service outside of the hours provided by social workers such the controversial role of Janet Leach in the investigations and trial of a serial child murderer.
+Many schemes operate on a rostered basis across weekends and sometimes week day evenings to expand the service outside of the hours provided by social workers.